|

 We play a wide variety of music for tango dancers throughout the evening, ranging from the familiar and beloved classics of tango's "Golden Age" to the fresh and provocative sounds of today's tango musicians.

-Class typically features tango standards and other music with the kind of clear beat and even tempo that is most appropriate for newer dancers.
+Workshop sessions typically feature tango standards and other music with the kind of clear beat and even tempo that is most appropriate for newer dancers.

-During the práctica, the sound becomes more eclectic usually a wider mix of tangos, milongas and valses reflecting many styles, tempos, moods and approaches, including fresh interpretations of familiar music and selected newer pieces.
+During the Práctica, the sound can become more eclectic usually a wider mix of tangos, milongas and valses reflecting many styles, tempos, moods and approaches, including fresh interpretations of familiar music and selected newer pieces.

-In our first hour or so of social dancing at Los Caporales, we often lean toward classics from our favorite "Golden Age" orquestas the kinds of tangos, milongas and valses that dancers are likely to hear played in traditional clubs and venues throughout the world.
+- If a more "traditional" mood strikes us, we may lean toward classics from our favorite "Golden Age" orquestas the kinds of tangos, milongas and valses that dancers are likely to hear played in traditional clubs and venues throughout the world.

-As the evening progresses, however, so does the music: In our last hour, we delve into today's rich "neo-tango" sound and sensibility electronic and acoustic recordings of modern compositions, innovative tangos with a non-traditional edge and perspective, and some of the latest experiments in fusion, crossover and "alternative" sounds that are helping drive tango's ongoing evolution and transformation into a truly global art form.
+- Whereas, if a more "contemporary" feeling takes hold, we may delve into today's rich "neo-tango" sound and sensibility electronic and acoustic recordings of modern compositions, innovative tangos with a non-traditional edge and perspective, and some of the latest experiments in fusion, crossover and "alternative" sounds that are helping drive tango's ongoing evolution and transformation into a truly global art form.

 Newcomers and other people curious about tango are invited to stop by any part of these Monday evenings to meet local dancers, ask questions, watch, listen, and get a taste of what we do so feel free to invite your friends and spread the word ...